Tübingen: History

-In the so-called Gôgenaufstand (Gôgen Uprising) of 1831, journeymen and winegrowers marched through the town in protest against police brutality, singing singing a hymn to freedom from Friedrich Schiller's drama Die Räuber (The Robbers).
+In the so-called Gôgenaufstand (Gôgen Uprising) of 1831, journeymen and winegrowers marched through the town in protest against police brutality, singing a hymn to freedom from Friedrich Schiller's drama Die Räuber (The Robbers).
 The local authorities appealed for help to the officially banned Burschenschaften, and armed student security guards were deployed against the insurgents.
 They relied on students once more during the Tübinger Brotkrawall (Tübingen Bread Riot) of 1847.

 In 1861, with the opening on the right bank of the Neckar of today's main train station, Tübingen was connected to the Royal Württemberg State Railways network.

 In 1873, the 10th Württemberg Infantry Regiment was quartered in barracks erected behind the station, the later Thiepval Kaserne so named for the village where the regiment suffered heavy losses during the First World War Battle of the Somme in 1916.
 A second barracks, later named the Loretto Kaserne, was built in 1913, and a third, the Hindenburg Kaserne was constructed in the course of National Socialist rearmament in the 1930s.

 Tübingen had been a regional stronghold of National Socialism before Hitler's ascent to power in January 1933.
 The university became a leading centre for research on the "Jewish question", with faculty in both the sciences and humanities contributing to the notions of "racial hygiene" that informed the genocidal policies of the new regime.
-On Kristallnacht, November 9, 1938, the Nazi Stormtroopers burned down the Tübingen Synagogue.
+On Kristallnacht, 9 November 1938, the Nazi Stormtroopers burned down the Tübingen Synagogue.
 Of the 23 members of synagogue who remained in Tübingen at the outbreak of war, only two survived the Shoah.

 In 1934, in a rare instance of resistance to the new order, Corps Suevia, one of the university's typically nationalist and conservative student Burschenschaften, refused an order to exclude Jewish students and was dissolved.